Market Pulse Web

 Start using | Available by the link: https://mpulse.bookmap.com/workspace .
 Can be used on the desktop, mobile, or any other device with a browser.
 Read more. | Available only on desktop.
 To start the add-on you need to install and configure the Bookmap desktop app.
 Read more. |

-Data sources | Can be used with the 30 most popular crypto instruments and multibook. | Can be used with thousands of different instruments: crypto, stocks, and futures.
+Data sources | Can be used with the most popular crypto instruments, multibook, and others.
+More data sources are being added frequently. | Can be used with any Bookmap-supported connection, including thousands of different instruments: crypto, stocks, and futures.
 Read more. |

-Historical data | Not available for now. | You can load any amount of historical data, restricted only with the Bookmap license.
+Historical data | Not available for now. | You can load any amount of historical data, restricted only by the Bookmap license.
 Read more. |

-Algorithms | 2 algorithms: Volume Pressure and Price Change.
-Read more. | Tens of algorithms.
+Algorithms | 3 algorithms: Volume Pressure, Volume Pressure Imbalance, and Price Change.
+Read more. | 10 algorithms (with more to be released soon).
 Read more. |

 Algorithms customization | For each algorithm you can choose one of 3 presets.
-Read more. | Fully customizable, you can accurately configure all parameters, which opens a new edge in tracking of special events.
+Read more. | Everything is fully customizable.
+You can accurately configure all parameters, which gives you a new edge in the tracking of special events.
 Read more. |

-Sound notifications | Could be restricted by the browser.
+Sound notifications | Sometimes restricted by the browser.
 Read more. | No restrictions, fully adjustable.
 Read more. |

-Detached widget | Not possible to detach. | Can be detached, less screen space is needed.
+Detached widget | Can be detached. | Always detached.
 Read more. |

 API | Can be accessed via the websocket API.
 Custom algorithms can be loaded to the server.
-Read more. | Can be accessed via the java API.
+Read more. | Can be accessed via the Java API (Python API will be supported later).
 Custom algorithms can be loaded into the add-on.
 Read more. |

 How to add widgets?